-This post wouldn’t be written if it wasn’t for my mother’s big love of marshmallows.
-No cookies, chocolates, cakes or pies can compare to marshmallows in my mom’s Universe.
+This post wouldn’t be written if it wasn’t for my mother’s big love of pastila and zephyr.
+No cookies, chocolates, cakes, or pies can compare to pastila in my mom’s Universe.
 She only wishes other people could understand and share her love.
-So when it comes to sending Russian sweets to beloved daughter who lives across the ocean there’s no question what to choose.
-Marshmallows it is!
+So when it comes to sending Russian sweets to beloved daughter across the ocean there’s no question what to choose.
+Pastila it is!

-Belev factory continues to make pastila the way it was made over a hundred years back, along with zephyr and marmalade that also became very popular in Russia.
-On his trip to Austin my brother had 8 (!) boxes of Belevsky pastila, zephyr and marmalade in his suitcase (apart from Russian sweets there was also a bottle of Georgian wine, honey from Altay region of Russia and about 15 books in Russian – that pretty much left no space whatsoever for his belongings).
-But what happiness it is to receive presents from your Motherland!
 It was, obviously, my mom’s idea to find Belevsky sweets and send to me.
 But it was my granny who had to run around Moscow in search of the famous brand – it’s not easily found in smaller towns like the one where my family lives.
-Plus the treats are quite expensive at 250 rubles a box.
+Plus, the treats are quite expensive at 250 rubles a box.
 For comparison: a loaf of bread costs 20-30 rubles.
 But it is definitely worth it.
 So next time you visit, you know what to bring from Russia with love!

 Belev factory has 6 signature stores in Moscow.
-You can also find these Russian sweets in some grocery shops.
+You can also find these Russian sweets in some grocery stores around the country.

 Pin for later: